We define progress as:-

 We assess against expected levels in the Early Years, and Years 2 and 6 as we are able to assess these against national expectations.

-The school has devised its own expectations in reading, writing and maths across the school that have been personalised to the needs of our children.
+The school has devised its own key objectives for reading, writing and maths.
+These have been personalised to the needs of our children.
 These expectations are used to highlight gaps in learning for individuals, groups, year groups or classes and therefore inform planning.
 These are used to summarise learning at the end of each academic year.
-These are an internal measure of progress and achievement and are not be used to predict expected progress.
+These are an internal measure of progress and achievement and are not used to predict expected progress.

 We do not believe that a child’s progress is linear.
 Our children progress at different rates and at different times.
 Progress is dependent upon a wide range of factors, not just teaching.

 Our systems are designed to look in detail at learning and are focussed upon the children and the next steps in their learning.
 In this way we ensure the children make progress in their learning.

 Each term, teachers collate their notes and assessments to see if children are on track to meet our agreed expectations for reading, writing and maths.

 If a child is not on track to meet our expectations appropriate catch up programmes will be put into place and parental support for these agreed.

 A child will be deemed as making good progress if they are assessed as on track each term and/or if at the end of the academic year they achieve the expectations set by the school for reading, writing and maths.